srinivasan-vasu/Udacity-CarND-Capstone/README.md

 The final project of the Udacity "Self-Driving Car Engineer" course is a team code completion exercise in which the objective is to program a real car to drive autonomously around a simple test track.
 This is achieved by writing Robot Operating System (ROS) nodes implementing path planning and control by drive by wire (DBW) and by implementing a traffic light classifier by training a neural network.

 A simulator was used for testing during development.
-Please see the installation instructions provided in 'SETUP.md' to run the program with the simulator.
+Please see the installation instructions appended to the end of this report in order to run the program with the simulator.

 <p align="center">
 <img src="imgs/unity.png" width="400"><br>